fmaussion/habil2.0/_sources/ch01/introduction.md

 - In **Chapter 3**, I present four publications dealing with the topic of glacier ice thickness estimation using numerical methods.
 Knowledge about glacier volume and bed topography is a prerequisite for the modelling of glacier evolution.
-- In **Chapter 4**, I present four publications dedicated to glacier mass-balance estimation, using in-situ and remote observations combined with statistical and numerical methods.
-Surface mass-balance is the most direct response of glaciers to climate variations, and the observation of glacier mass-balance provides invaluable calibration products for glacier models.
+- In **Chapter 4**, I present four publications dedicated to glacier mass balance estimation, using in-situ and remote observations combined with statistical and numerical methods.
+Surface mass balance is the most direct response of glaciers to climate variations, and the observation of glacier mass balance provides invaluable calibration products for glacier models.
 - In **Chapter 5**, I present four publications making use of the OGGM model to simulate past and future glacier change.
   Two of them are focussing on the problem of reconstructing past glaciers length fluctuations, while the two others